danielledonnelly/fithub/README.md

 # FitHub

-A GitHub-inspired fitness tracking app that helps you visualize your workout consistency with contribution squares.
+A GitHub-inspired fitness tracking app that helps you visualize your workout consistency with beautiful contribution squares.

 ## Features